victronenergy/venus-html5-app/README.md

 Also, keep in mind the Venus device also has a Demo mode, which allows you to get useful data if you have only the Venus device and no other Victron devices, without requiring various Victron devices to be connected to the Venus device.
 To enable it, navigate to the Venus Remote Console -> Settings -> General.

+### Device radiator

+Since the app will be run on a plethora of different resolutions and split screens there is a "radiator" available which has iframes for all the basic combinations of display "splits".
+The base 1/1 ui is 1280 x 720, which can be changed in the header.
+In the radiator there are the basic ui and multiple split screen variations available relative to the "base" size.

+To run this ui it is recommended to use mocked data.
+Run the mocked devserver as desctibed above and start the radiator ui with `npm run test-radiator`.
+The radiator had autoreload that automatically reloads changes made to src/ similar to the basic dev autoreload.
+It also hot reloads changes made to the test/displays/index.html

 ## Metrics available